 This intricate panel of images appears in the film several times as a motif.
 Vadim knew exactly what he was informing us or leading us to think about.
-It goes to one of the chambers of the heart in the narrative, and bares no resolution for us the ‘voyeurs’ by the film’s end.
-Betty Smith (Angie Dickinson’s character has this painting in her apartment, we sit it in several sequences, even close up and studied by the camera)
+It goes to one of the chambers of the heart in the narrative and bares no resolution for us the ‘voyeurs’ by the film’s end.
+Betty Smith (Angie Dickinson’s character has this painting in her apartment, we sit it in several sequences, even close up and studied by the camera).

 Bosch’s painting serves as a prominent motif throughout the film.

-Close ups in the film at varying viewpoints of Bosch’s painting
+Close-ups in the film at varying viewpoints of Bosch’s painting.

-The painting depicts nude figures in the garden of temptation, at which ultimately sets them forth into an eternal dance with damnation.
+The painting depicts nude figures in the garden of temptation, which ultimately sets them forth into an eternal dance with damnation.

-The left panel depicts God presenting Adam to Eve, while the central panel is a broad panorama of sexually engaged nude figures, fantastical animals, oversized fruit and hybrid stone formations.
+The left panel depicts God presenting Adam to Eve, while the central panel is a broad panorama of sexually engaged nude figures, fantastical animals, oversized fruit, and hybrid stone formations.
 The right panel is a hellscape and portrays the torments of damnation.

 “Art historians and critics frequently interpret the painting as a didactic warning on the perils of life’s temptations.
 However, the intricacy of its symbolism, particularly that of the central panel, has led to a wide range of scholarly interpretations over the centuries.
 20th-century art historians are divided as to whether the triptych’s central panel is a moral warning or a panorama of paradise lost.
 American writer Peter S. Beagle describes it as an “erotic derangement that turns us all into voyeurs, a place filled with the intoxicating air of perfect liberty.”

-One could say that this suburban American High School Anywhere USA, acts as a similar landscape depicted in Bosch’s painting.
+One could say that this suburban American High School Anywhere USA acts as a similar landscape depicted in Bosch’s painting.
 The school is ripe for sexual and conventional anarchy, abound with young flesh, exploring a ‘perfect liberty’ flitting about in micro skirts and no bra, amidst the intoxicating air of youth and temptation.

-Leaving them vulnerable to be tempted by demons like Tiger McDrew who come and prey upon their alluring innocence.
+Leaving them vulnerable to being tempted by demons like Tiger McDrew who come and prey upon their alluring innocence.
 As Beagle says about the painting, this film has a sense of erotic derangement that turns us into every bit the voyeur.
 The film acts as a composite of several questions that intersperse into a concoction of moral ambiguities and historically systemic hierarchical and hegemonic dilemmas.

-Then add Vadim’s European self proclaimed Libertine sensibilities, his view of American culture and you get a psychopathic Don Juan, voyeuristic close ups of supposed adolescent young girls and a society that condemns and perpetuates both.-
+Then add Vadim’s European self-proclaimed Libertine sensibilities, his view of American culture and you get a psychopathic Don Juan, voyeuristic close-ups of supposed adolescent young girls, and a society that condemns and perpetuates both.-

-An alternative title to this blog post could be “The Americanization of Debauchery, Perversion, Panties, Milton’s Paradise Lost, Hiernoymous Bosch’s The Garden of Earthly Delights transfixed on the modern high school campus.
-Milton’s Paradise Lost, The Socratic Infusion of Free Love & the Sexual revolution.
+An alternative title to this blog post could be “The Americanization of Debauchery, Perversion, Panties, Milton’s Paradise Lost, Hieronymus Bosch’s The Garden of Earthly Delights transfixed on the modern high school campus.
+Milton’s Paradise Lost, The Socratic Infusion of Free Love & the Sexual Revolution.
 With traces of Bluebeard, Casanova.
 Sexism & Misogyny, the POV of the new wave European Aestheticism of the female body as Fetish.
 Pom Poms and The Cult of American Hero worship Molière & Lord Byron’s Don Juan with a smattering of Svengali, as a homicidal Pedagogue in a Nehru Jacket.”

 PRETTY MAIDS ALL IN A ROW From the nursery rhyme, Mary, Mary, Quite Contrary.

-Rock Hudsonromantic leading man of the 1950s and 60s
+Rock Hudson romantic leading man of the 1950s and 60s.

 Pretty Maids All In A Row 1971 directed by Roger Vadim.
 (And God Created Woman, Blood and Roses &Barbarella)Written and Produced by Star Trek creator Gene Roddenberry.
 Film score by Lalo Shifrin